actix/actix-web/guide/src/qs_8.md

 }
 ```

 The other option is to use an application factory.
-In this case you need to pass the factory
+In this case, you need to pass the factory
-function same way as you would for real http server configuration.
+function the same way as you would for real http server configuration.

 ```rust
 # extern crate actix_web;